 - Use medium heat to incorporate your ingredients and melt your sugar.

-- Stir frequently and allow your sugar mixture to boil gently for about 10-15 minutes.
+- Stir continuously and allow your sugar mixture to boil gently for about 10-15 minutes.

 - When your sugar mixture turns to a caramel color and has a honey-thick consistency, you are done heating it.